Shoulder Surgery in India

 Hospitals in North India which specialize in Shoulder Joint Replacement Surgery and Arthroscopy include some of the most prominent hospitals like GNH Hospital at Gurgaon and Fortis Hospital Gurgaon.
 Today Gurgaon is the preferred destination by patients coming to India due its close proximity to the New Delhi International Airport and also because of the availability of some of the finest Joint Replacement Surgeons.
 GNH Hospital and Fortis Hospital Gurgaon are considered one of the best of all shoulder surgeries.

 Cost Of Shoulder Surgery in India

 Healthcare in India is already very low as compare to western counteries.
 The cost of Unilateral Total Shoulder Replacement in India is approx 6500 - 7000 USD.
 In Case of Rotator Cuff tear the cost for arthroscopic repair is approx 5000 USD.
 If you are suffering from frozen shoulder condition and all conservative treatments fail like physiotherapy and medication, then arthroscopic surgery is advised which cost about 4000 USD in India.
 Different Hospitals in India have different prices for Shoulder Replacement surgery depending upon the implant used.
-Dr Debashish and Dr Anubhav Gulati at GNH Hospital Gurgaon, India does Unilateral Shoulder Repacement Surgery at 6500 USD.
+Dr Debashish Chanda at GNH Hospital Gurgaon, India does Unilateral Shoulder Repacement Surgery at 6500 USD.

 Candidate for Shoulder Surgery